Mean values of arithmetic functions in short intervals and in arithmetic progressions in the large-degree limit: Preparation for proof of Theorem

-Applying the first part of the lemma with $n/m$ in place of $n$, we obtain the second part. \end{proof} The following variant of Lemma \ref{lem:bounds} is also needed.
+If $n$ is a prime, we are done.
+Otherwise, it suffices to show that $(n-2)2^2 x^{n/2} \le 4x^n$ and that $(n-2)2^{n/2}x^2 \le 4x^n$.
+For $n =4,5$, these are easy to verify, and for larger $n$ they follow by induction.
+This establishes the first part of the lemma.
+The proof of the second part follows similar lines and is therefore omitted. \end{proof} The following variant of Lemma~\ref{lem:bounds} is also needed.
 We omit the similar proof. \begin{lem} Let $x \in \{ \sqrt{2}, \sqrt{3}, 2, 3\}$.
-For any positive integer $n$ we have
+For any positive integer $n$, we have